 OCF/WCF Membership: Players from Oregon and Washington are required to have state membership and this can be purchased online here or during registration.
 The membership includes a monthly subscription to the Northwest Chess magazine in print and helps support your state federation.
 Notes: 1) The $12 “tournament” membership which is good for one month is only available during registration.
 2) Washington residents are required to pay sales tax on WCF membership and the sales tax rate is based on the county where the magazine will be received.
 We request Washington residents pay for WCF membership beforehand online or you may be charged a higher tax rate on-site.

 Prizes: $1000 based on 40 entries (adjusted proportionally if there are a different number of players except $500 is guaranteed).
 Open: 1st-$250, 2nd-$175, 1st U2000-$100; Reserve: 1st-$150, 2nd-$100, 1st U1600, 1st U1400, 1st U1200/unrated-$75 each (unrated players are not eligible for the U2000, U1600, and U1400 prizes).
 Prizes are combined and split if there is a tie.

-Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year
+Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to Oregon and Washington residents who are active and perform well in Grand Prix events over the course of the year

 Qualifiers: This tournament is a qualifier for the Challengers section of the Oregon Closed and qualifier for the OSCF State Championship